Entity vs EOR break-even calculator

 Want to see the full statutory cost breakdown per employee?
 Use the EOR cost estimator.

-The break-even headcount is computed by finding the smallest integer n where the annual entity cost is less than or equal to the annual EOR cost across n employees.
+The break-even headcount is the smallest number of employees where annual entity cost is less than or equal to the annual EOR cost.
+Statutory employer contributions (CPP/QPP, EI, provincial payroll taxes) are identical for both arrangements and cancel out.